mrdvt92/perl-WebService-Whistle-Pet-Tracker-API/README.md

 # DESCRIPTION

-Perl interface to access the Whistle Pet Tracker Web Service
+Perl interface to access the Whistle Pet Tracker Web Service.
+All methods return JSON payloads that are converted to Perl data structures.
+Methods that require authentication will request a token and cache it for the duration of the object.

 # CONSTRUCTORS